pcarbo/genetic-data-analysis-rcc-1/episodes/03-pca-project.md

-# Analysis of Genetic Data 1: Projecting a new sample onto previously computed PCs
+# Analysis of Genetic Data 1:<br>Making predictions using PCA

 Here we further explore principal components by computing the "projection" of a new set of genotype samples (a "test set") onto the